 Install Atom Text Editor on Linux Mint 19

-Now we add webupd8team repository to your Linux Mint System:
+Now we add the webupd8team repository to your Linux Mint System:

 Next, install the Atom Editor by using the following apt command: